 Chevron type vane packs are high velocity droplet separators.
-They can be specially designed for efficient droplet collection >8 microns in diameter, but traditionally they were usually they are used for more coarse droplet collection, 10 – 20 microns or larger.
+They can be specially designed for efficient droplet collection >8 microns in diameter, but traditionally they are used for more coarse droplet collection, 10 – 20 microns or larger.

 They also have a good resistance to blockage by solids due to their high voidage construction.

 ‘Becovane’ BCE-STV Chevron type droplet separators are made using multiple parallel chevron blade profiles assembled into a pack, which allows the gas to pass vertically or horizontally between the blades.
 The blades are relatively widely spaced, meaning that the Chevron pack has a high volume throughput capacity, with relatively low pressure loss.
 Typically efficient for droplet sizes of > 10 microns in size, they are also highly resistant to plugging with solids.